Nuclear button: Diet Coke button

-Trump has been reported to use a red "Diet Coke button" as a signal for a butler to serve a glass of Diet Coke in the Oval Office.
+Trump has been reported to have used a red "Diet Coke button" as a signal for a butler to serve a glass of Diet Coke in the Oval Office.
 In his 2019 book Team of Vipers, Cliff Sims writes that Trump jokingly referred to it as a nuclear button in front of visitors: “Not sure what to do, guests would look at one another with raised eyebrows.
 Moments later, a steward would enter the room carrying a glass filled with Diet Coke on a silver platter, and Trump would burst out laughing.”